shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 PID Controllers->Minimum ERPM  (Mine is set to 600)

-PID Controllers->Ramp eRPMs per second (Mine is set to 2500) - this can be used as a acceleration setting, and it's linear in nature.
+PID Controllers->Ramp eRPMs per second (Mine is set to 2500) - this can be used as a acceleration setting, and it seems to be linear in nature.

 Additional Info->Setup->Wheel diameter